 There is a similar deadline for claimants who intend to request a review by the Appeals Council.
 To be considered for this level of review, an applicant must file their request with 60 days of receiving the results of their administrative hearing.

 The deadline to file a federal lawsuit and dispute the denial of an SSDI claim is also 60 days.
 This 60-day window begins on the date that the Appeals Council either declines to hear the case or rules against the applicant.
+A skilled lawyer in Buckhead could help a person meet the SSDI appeals deadline.

 In many cases, the process of an SSDI appeal can be long and drawn out.
 The good news for most applicants is that back pay is available with a successful claim.
 This means that a person’s SSDI benefits begin to accrue as soon as they file an initial application.
 If their appeal is successful, they could be entitled to the benefits they would have received during the course of the appeal.